smoochiepook/smoochiepook/README.md

 **plz SHOOT ME A WHISPER if you wanna chat / say smth to me!!** ***i am off-tab OFTEN and i genuinely do not wanna miss your message***
 i may be slow to respond but please dont let that discourage you from int! i promise i WILL eventually get back to you!!

-i very freely int w ponies who strike my interest so i apologize if i unknowingly interact w someone that happens to be on my dni! kindly block me if you are on my dni
+i very freely int w ponies who strike my interest so i apologize if i unknowingly interact w someone that happens to be on my dni!
+respectfully block me if you are on my dni

 i block liberally so if i accidentally sit on / cover / hide any ponies its most likely because i have them blocked! i will happily move if you ask